On Maximal Subgroups of Thompson's Group $F$: Preliminaries on

 \begin{Definition} Let $H$ be a subgroup of $F$ generated by the set $\mathcal S=\{(T^i_+,T^i_-): i\in\mathcal I\}$ of reduced tree-diagrams.
 The \emph{core} of $H$ is the rooted tree-automaton denoted $\mathcal C(H)$ defined as follows.

 For each $i\in \mathcal I$ we can consider the trees $T^i_+$ and $T^i_-$ as directed edge-labeled graphs, where edges are directed away from the root and left edges are labeled by ``0'' and right edges are labeled ``1''.
-For each $i\in \mathcal I$, we ``glue'' each leaf of $T^i_+$ to the corresponding leaf of $T^i_-$, when $T^i_-$ is drawn upside down (i.e., we identify each pair of corresponding leaves to a single vertex).
+For each $i\in \mathcal I$, we ``glue'' each leaf of $T^i_+$ to the corresponding leaf of $T^i_-$ (i.e., we identify each pair of corresponding leaves to a single vertex).
 We also glue the root of $T^i_+$ to the root of $T^i_-$ and denote the oriented graph obtained by $S_i$ (one can think of $S_i$ as drawn on a sphere.).
 The ``root'' of $S_i$ is the vertex formed by the identification of the roots of $T^i_+$ and $T^i_-$.
 Note that this is the only vertex in $S_i$ with no incoming edges.

 Next, we identify the roots of all the directed graphs $S_i$ to a single root vertex $r$.
-To the directed edge-labeled graph obtained we apply foldings: \begin{enumerate} \item[$(1)$] If a vertex $x$ has several outgoing edges labeled by the same label, we identify all of these edges to a single edge and all of their end-vertices to a single vertex.
+To the directed edge-labeled graph obtained we apply foldings of two different types: \begin{enumerate} \item[$(1)$] If a vertex $x$ has several outgoing edges labeled by the same label, we identify all of these edges to a single edge and all of their end-vertices to a single vertex.

 We repeat step $(1)$ as long as it is applicable.
-As a result (if $S$ is infinite, then in the limit state, after possibly infinitely many foldings) we get a directed edge labeled-graph where every vertex $x$ has either zero or two outgoing edges: one \textit{left} edge labeled ``0'' and one \textit{right} labeled ``1'' (in which case we will refer to their end vertices as the \textit{children} of $x$). \item[$(2)$] If $x$ and $y$ are distinct vertices in the directed graph obtained such that both $x$ and $y$ have $2$ outgoing edges and such that each child of $x$ coincides with the respective child of $y$, we identify the vertices $x$ and $y$, we identify their left outgoing edges and identify their right outgoing edges.
+As a result (if $S$ is infinite, then in the limit state, after possibly infinitely many foldings) we get a directed edge labeled-graph where every vertex $x$ has either zero or two outgoing edges: one \textit{left} edge labeled ``0'' and one \textit{right} edge labeled ``1'' (in which case we will refer to their end vertices as the \textit{children} of $x$). \item[$(2)$] If $x$ and $y$ are distinct vertices in the directed graph obtained such that both $x$ and $y$ have $2$ outgoing edges and such that each child of $x$ coincides with the respective child of $y$, we identify the vertices $x$ and $y$, we identify their left outgoing edges and identify their right outgoing edges.